malium/Greaper/README.md

 ## Wanna collaborate?

 I would be really thankfull if that's your willing!
 Greaper is a huge project and can scare a lot of developers to start, but I will inquire you, once is stable, to develop a module and test it!
+I urge you to follow this [Code Style](CodeStyle.md) if you want to collaborate on the Greaper project.

 ## Contact